 Our friends over at KeyToCannabis really break down the in’s and out’s of cooking with CBD and we recommend you check out what the experts have to say, including the benefits of cooking with cannabis, before taking this new culinary leap.

 One of the most important things to remember when cooking with cannabis is choosing your base, something the cannabidiol can stick to and activate in your body.
-If you need the CBD bud for cooking be sure to check out our intensive catalog of CBD products, don’t be afraid to use our CBD shake when you are crafting your delicious creations, as you will still get the benefits and can buy it in bulk for a better price.
+If you need the CBD bud for cooking be sure to check out our extensive catalog of CBD products, don’t be afraid to use our CBD shake when you are crafting your delicious creations, as you will still get the benefits and can buy it in bulk for a better price.

 In this article I am going to break down my experiences with the three main bases I used when cooking with cannabis, those bases being milk, butter and oil.
 Fair warning, your house will smell like the bud so I recommend a candle.
 You can use these bases in almost any dish that requires milk, butter or oil so don’t be afraid to get creative.